-The following table shows the per share and total public offering price, underwriting discounts and commissions, and proceeds before expenses to us and the selling stockholders.
+The following table shows the per share and total public offering price, underwriting discounts and commissions, and proceeds before expenses to us.
 These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional shares of Class A common stock.

-To otal
+Total

 No Full

 Per Share Exercise Exercise

 Public offering price \$ \$ \$

-Underwriting discounts and commissions to be paid by:

-Us \$ \$ \$
+Underwriting discounts and commissions to be paid by us \$ \$ \$

-The selling stockholders \$ \$ \$

 Proceeds, before expenses, to us \$ \$ \$

-Proceeds, before expenses, to selling stockholders \$ \$ \$

-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$. reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority up to \$.
+The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$.
+We have agreed to reimburse the underwriters for expenses relating to clearance of this offering with the Financial Industry Regulatory Authority up to \$.